-Section 2.4 • Associate Dean Duties and Responsibilities

-Most Recent Policy Revision March 2013
+Section 2.5 • Associate Dean Duties and Responsibilities Most Recent Policy Revision March 2013

 - a.
 An Associate Dean is a fulltime faculty member who serves to support the Dean of a college or school. - 2.
 Appointment - a.
 After consultation with the Provost, the Dean of each school/college will appoint Associate Dean(s) annually for a one-year term. - b.
 Each Associate Dean will be provided a specific job description, including a workload assignment, as part of the initial appointment and at the Annual Performance Review with the Dean. - c.
-An Associate Dean may or may not be reappointed, and any Associate Dean's administrative appointment may be discontinued at any time. - 3 Duties and Responsibilities - a.
+An Associate Dean may or may not be reappointed, and any Associate Dean's administrative appointment may be discontinued at any time. - d.
+It is expected that the Associate Dean sign the APU Statement of Faith annually and that the Associate Dean affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
+Associate Deans who no longer subscribe to the Statement of Faith are expected to resign from the university. - 3 Duties and Responsibilities - a.
 Report to, and be accountable to, the dean of the school/college in which the Associate Dean resides. - b.
 Provide leadership to foster effective teaching, scholarship and service within the college/school. - c.
 Assist the Dean in fulfillment of his/her duties as described in the Faculty Handbook. - d.
 Participate in all scheduled meetings expected of the Associate Dean, including Associate Dean's Advisory Council and other meetings scheduled by the School and University. - e.
 Participate in ongoing training and development related to the role of Associate Dean. - f.
-Other duties as assigned by the Dean. - 4.
-Evaluation - a.
-Associate Deans are reviewed annually by the Dean regarding their duties and responsibilities as Associate Dean in accordance with university and school or college processes.
+Other duties as assigned by the a.
+Associate Deans are reviewed annually by the Dean regarding their duties and responsibilities as Associate Dean, in accordance with university and school or college processes.
+A university-wide feedback system for deans is conducted every other year in order to inform associate dean development and evaluation.